o0yr0o/Amazon_Vine_Analysis/README.md

 ## Overview of the Analysis
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.

-The purpose of this project is to analyze Amazon reviews written by members of the Amazon Vine program and determine if there is any bias towards favorable reviews from Vine members.
+The purpose of this project is to analyze Amazon reviews written by members of the Amazon Vine program and determine if there is any bias towards positive reviews from Vine members.

 In this projects, I used the dataset from [amazon_reviews_us_Video_Games](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Video_Games_v1_00.tsv.gz).
 I used PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
 Then, I used PySpark to determine if there is any bias toward favorable reviews from Vine members in the dataset.